 EDU 507/GEOG 507 - Geographic Concepts and Skills for Teachers

 This course is designed for experienced Social Studies, Earth Science, and Geo-Science teachers.
 The course will provide up-to-date geographic content, information, and related geographic skills associated with geography core content for the P-12 classroom.
-(3 hours - offered fall semester online and summer semester face-to-face)
+(3 hour course)

 GEOL 511 - The Dynamic Earth

 This is a web-based course in Earth System Science and problem-based learning.
 The course is primarily designed for in-service high school teachers; however, any teacher or with interests in Earth Science education and problem based learning is welcome to take the course.
 Students will learn about coral reefs, tropical forests, ozone depletion and climate change from an Earth System Science perspective.
-(3 hours - offered online)
+(3 hour course)

 REC 532 - Environmental Education Resources

 This course provides experiential learning about environmental education resources.
 Emphasis is placed on knowledge of both natural and cultural environments.
 Field experiences required and students are required to provide their own means of transportation to field sites.
-(3 hours)
+(3 hour course)

 REC 434g - Environmental Interpretation